 Best Offset Smokers Under $1000 - Our Reviews

+This is the best offset smoker under $1000.
 Unlike your traditional horizontal offset smoker, this one has a vertical cooking chamber.
 This is meant to capture the absolute maximum smoke flavour, and also means that you can stack more meat for smoking into relatively smaller space (the dimensions are 21 x 43.3 x 50.2 inches).

 This smoker features 6 separate smoking racks all together.
 They are height adjustable and provide a total of 1890 square inches of cooking space.